The Turn of the Screw: Adaptations

 The Turn of the Screw has been the subject of a range of adaptations and reworkings in a variety of media.
 Many of these have, themselves, been analysed in the academic literature on Henry James and neo-Victorian culture.

 Stage

 The novella was adapted to an opera by Benjamin Britten, which premiered in 1954, and the opera has been filmed on multiple occasions.
+The work inspired Domy Reiter Soffer's ballet Shadow-Reach, created in 1979 for Joan Denise Moriarty and her Irish Ballet Company.
 The novella was adapted as a ballet score (1980) by Luigi Zaninelli, and separately as a ballet (1999) by Will Tucket for the Royal Ballet.
 Harold Pinter directed The Innocents (1950), a Broadway play which was an adaptation of The Turn of the Screw.
 An adaptation by Jeffrey Hatcher, using the title The Turn of the Screw, premiered in Portland, Maine, in 1996 and was produced off-Broadway in 1999.
 Another adaptation of the same title by Rebecca Lenkiewicz was presented in a co-production with Hammer at the Almeida Theatre, London, in January 2013.